-Plaid shirts with snap buttons, fancy yoke and fringe, and V-front panels all made their way onto blouses and button down shirts.
-The non-jean pant, was called the California ranch look with full hip and tapered, pressed leg in a heavy twill.
+Plaid shirts with snap buttons, fancy yokes, fringe, and V-front panels all made their way onto blouses and button down shirts.
+The non-jean pant was called the California ranch look with a full hip and a tapered, pressed leg in a heavy twill.

 The Western design for women influenced some skirts and dresses.
 I am surprised there was no more influence in terms of the details we see on shirts and pants.
 Most of what I see comes in the form of pattern and color.
 Gingham checks are very Western, as well as certain plaids.
 Tiered skirts or circle skirts with Western folk prints and motifs are also reminiscent of the styles worn by many female country singers.

-100 Years of Western Wear by Tyler Beard, Jim Arndt
+- 100 Years of Western Wear by Tyler Beard, Jim Arndt

-Levi Strauss and Co by Lynn Downey
+- Levi Strauss and Co by Lynn Downey

-How the West was Worn – Holly George-Warren, Michelle Freedman
+- How the West was Worn – Holly George-Warren, Michelle Freedman